-Aviation units and ground units integrating aviation assets (rotary-wing, fixed-wing, unmanned, or high performance aircraft) will schedule ground facilities through RFMSS and airspace through the Range Operations Airspace Manager NLT 45 days prior to training.
-Coordination will include aircrafts (ACs), altitudes, scenarios, times, routes, landing zones (LZs), drop zones (DZs), restricted operating zones (ROZs) and any other relevant information.
-Units must have a thorough understanding of the request and coordination process for assets, facilities and airspace; failure to do so will have negative impacts on training.
-See Figure 8-1 for a graphical aid for the scheduling and coordination of aviation integrated training.
+Aviation units and ground units integrating aviation assets (rotary-wing, fixed-wing, unmanned, or high-performance aircraft) will schedule ground facilities and training events in RFMSS that accurately reflect the type of training being requested.
+See Para.
+8-2(3) for more information on requirements for scheduling aviation assets in RFMSS.
+Coordination will include aircraft (AC), altitudes, scenarios, times, routes, landing zones (LZs), drop zones (DZs), restricted operating zones (ROZs), and any other relevant information.
+Units must have a thorough understanding of the request and coordination process for assets, facilities, and airspace; failure to do so will have negative impacts on training.

 8-2.
-Categories and requirements
+Categories and Requirements

 a.
 Restricted Airspace: R5802 is Special Use Airspace (SUA) granted to FTIG by the Federal Aviation Administration (FAA) for the scheduled use of military training that otherwise would be hazardous to non-participating AC.
-R5802 is requested from the FAA NLT 15 days prior to the beginning of the month (I.e. the airspace required to support training in the corridor for the month of October is scheduled NLT 15 September).
+R5802 is requested from the FAA NLT 15 days prior to the beginning of the month (i.e. the airspace required to support training in the corridor for the month of October is scheduled NLT 15 September).